edgamat/edgamat.github.io/_posts/2019-10-12-Using-Entity-Framework-Core-In-A-Clean-Architecture.md

 Notice the new Persistence project.
 It is not a .NET Standard class library.
 It is a library based on the .NET Core framework.
 This is necessary in order for us to take advantage of the design-time features of EF Core, namely code-first migrations.
 And of course, notice that none of these additions require any changes to the Domain class library.
-It is unaware that anything has occurred, just what we wanted.
+It is unaware that anything has occurred, exactly what we wanted.

 You can use the built-in support to create a database Context: